idptools/dodo/README.md

 **path_to_pdb** - required.
 The filepath to your pdb as a string.
 **out_path** - optional.
 Where to save your protein structure file.
 Specify the file name here.
 **mode** - optional.
 Default: 'predicted'.
 The ``predicted`` option predicts the end-to-end distance of your disordered regions from sequence and then makes the IDRs fit within that distance.
 For IDRs between folded domains, the folded domains are moved apart from each other to accomodate the IDR length.
 For terminal IDRs, they will just adopt a configuration within the distance equal to the end to end distance.
 Additional options are ``super_compact``, ``compact``, ``normal``, ``expanded``, ``super_expanded``, ``max_expansion``.
 These are pretty self explanatory.
+**include_FD_atoms** - optional.
+Default: True.
+Whether to include all atoms for the FDs.
+Only CA for IDRs for now.
+**CONECT_LINES** - optional.
+Default: True.
+Writes CONECT lines to the PDB so that all alpha carbons are connected.
 **use_metapredict** - optional.
 Default: False.
 This option lets you use metapredict to predicte the IDRs and folded regions.
 Although *fairly accurate*, it doesn't get the exact cutoffs for some regions and fails to predict small loops within large folded regions.
 The default is to use the number of atoms neighboring each atom in the AF2 structure to figure out what is a folded domain, what is a separate folded domain that is proximal to another folded domain, what is an IDR, and what is a disordered loop.
 The default behavior is slower but works better.
 **graph** - optional.
 Default: False.
 Setting this to True will pull up a really rough looking structure of your protein using the 3D graphing functionality in matplotlib.
 This is something I made when developing this to quickly look at structures.
 You shouldn't use this, but you can if you want.
 It's kind of fun TBH.
 **beta_by_region** optional.
 Default: True.
 This takes the beta values and changes them such that if you view the amino acids in something like VMD by beta values, you can see what DODO predicted to be an IDR and what it left as a folded domain.
 Loops will also be a different color if they were present.